 PLS 410 International Political Economy (A).
+Cross-listed with INS410.
 Prerequisite: PLS 111.
 Explores the political forces behind global economic relations.
 Includes key topics such as international trade and monetary relations, the impact of the international system on domestic politics, and the relationship between rich and poor countries.
 Also includes these specific issues: the importance of the World Trade Organization, regional trade blocs, and the political influence of multi-national corporations.
 3 Cr.

 PLS 435 Legal Rights of the Disadvantaged (A,I,W).
 Cross-listed as AAS 435, WMS 435.
 An issue-oriented course.
 Provides an understanding of how the US legal system can improve the status of disadvantaged blacks, Hispanics, women, prisoners, the poor, students, Native Americans, homosexuals, and those with mental and physical disabilities.
 3 Cr.

 PLS 444 National Security (A).
 Prerequisite: PLS 111.
 Examines post-World War II and post-Cold War changes in national security (military defense) policy perception, planning and implementation as a result of technological advances.
 In particular, focuses on military defense policies, including strategies and tactics of the Great Powers, and other powers of military consequence.
 Considers the challenger of asymmetrical conflict.
 3 Cr.